typelevel/sbt-typelevel/README.md

 - `TypelevelSonatypeCiReleasePlugin`: Integrates sonatype publishing into your GitHub workflow.
 Depends on sbt-typelevel-sonatype, sbt-github-actions.
 - `TypelevelCiSigningPlugin`: Sign your artifacts in CI, with your choice of a password-protected or non-password protected key.
 Depends on sbt-gpg, sbt-github-actions.
 - `TypelevelCiPlugin`: Run tests and check binary-compatibility in CI.
 Depends on sbt-mima-plugin, sbt-github-actions.
-- `TypelevelPlugin`: The top-level plugin for non-ci-publishing projects.
+- `TypelevelPlugin`: The super-plugin for non-ci-publishing projects.
 Brings together the no-publish, settings, versioning, mima, and CI plugins.
-- `TypelevelCiReleasePlugin`: The top-level plugin for ci-publishing projects.
+- `TypelevelCiReleasePlugin`: The super-plugin for ci-publishing projects.
 Brings together the `TypelevelPlugin`, CI signing plugin, and sonatype CI release plugin.